Posted on :: Updated on

 Angled view of extension tube and exposed flex PCB connecting to spring contacts

-The pad sections of the flex are held captive against a plastic a ring which supports some tiny pogo-pins.
+The pad sections of the flex are held captive against a plastic ring which supports some tiny pogo-pins.

 Plastic bracket with spring contacts removed from camera, top down view